-Bearing in mind how many scholarships are out there, it’s hardly surprising that 58% of American families relied on at least one scholarship in 2020 to help pay for school.
+Bearing in mind how many scholarships are out there, it’s hardly surprising that 60% of American families relied on at least one scholarship in the 2021/2022 academic year to help pay for school.

 Unfortunately, sifting through 1000s of scholarships to find the ones you can apply for can be time-consuming and incredibly mind-numbing.
 That’s where Mos comes to the rescue.